tristankitto/ANDIE/README.md

 ## createMenuBar
 In the `Andie` class parts of the `createAndShowGUI` method have been moved out into a new public method called `createMenuBar`.
 This has been done to let classes other than `Andie` to remake the menu bar, allowing for multilingual support to take effect as soon as the language is chosen, rather than requiring the program to be restarted entirely.

-# **User Guide**
-**ANDIE** has many filters and functions to be used to transform and apply filters to images.
-A list of functions and their uses can be found below:

-## File
-- Open
-    - The open option brings up a menu for a user to select an image to be opened and edited in **ANDIE**.
-Any image that is invalid (such as corrupt images), or any non-image file, will display an error to the user and prompt them to choose a different file instead.
-- Save
-    - This function saves the edits made to an image in a new file (imagename.ops) along side the original (undedited) image.
-Using the save function will not overwrite the original image with the new changes, it will only allow for the original image to be reopened inside **ANDIE** with its changes still showing and allowing the user to continue to remove or add more filters.
-- Save As
-    - This function is the same as Save but gives the user the option to save their image to a different directory with a different name.
-This function prompt the user to type a name for their file and choose where to save it.
-It will then create a copy of the original (unedited) image and give it the name inputted by the user.
-It will also create a .ops file with the new name entered by the user.
-- Export
-    - Export allows the user to save the changes made to their image in a permanent manner.
-It will create a new image in a directory of the users choice with a new name of the user's choice.
-This new image will have all of the filters applied in **ANDIE** showing and they will not be able to be removed.
-Using export does not destroy the original (unedited) image used before exporting so the user can still make changes and create a new exported image if they wish.
-- Exit
-    - Exit will exit **ANDIE**.
-If the user's image is unsaved then they will be prompted to save before closing, but have the option to decline.

-## Edit
-- Undo
-    - The undo function allows the user to undo their most recent change to the current image.
-If there is nothing to undo then the user will be made aware of this.
-- Redo
-    - The redo function allows the user to redo their most recently undone change to the current image.
-If there is nothing to redo then the user will be made aware of this.

-## View
-- Zoom In
-    - This function will zoom in the user's image by 10%.
-This does not make permanent changes to the image, it rather just changes the way the image is displayed inside of **ANDIE**.
-- Zoom Out
-    - This function will zoom out the user's image by 10%.
-This does not make permanent changes to the image, it rather just changes the way the image is displayed inside of **ANDIE**.
-- Zoom Full
-    - This function will change the zoom of the user's image to be at 100$ (i.e. it will be displayed in the image's true size).
-This does not make permanent changes to the image, it rather just changes the way the image is displayed inside of **ANDIE**.
-- Rotate Clockwise
-    - This will rotate the image clockwise by 90 degrees.
-- Rotate Anticlockwise
-    - This will rotate the image anticlockwise by 90 degrees.
-- Rotate 180 Degrees
-    - This will rotate the image by 180 degrees.
-- Flip Horizontally
-    - This will flip the image along its vertical axis, make the image be horizontally flipped.
-- Flip Vertically
-    - This will flip the image along its horizontal axis, make the image be vertically flipped.
-- Resize
-    - This function will change the size of the image.
-This, unlike zooming, will make a permanent change to the image (if the image is exported or saved).
-This function uses an input taken from the user, the minimum value allowed is 0% and the maximum is 200%.

-## Filter
-- Mean Filter
-    - This filter will apply a blur to the image based on the average colour of each pixel's neighbouring pixels.
-This filter depends on a radius input, the minimum value for the radius is 1 and the maximum is 10.
-- Soft Blur
-    - This filter will apply a soft blur that is constant for any image (i.e. it will blur any image by the same amount every time it is applied).
-- Sharpen Filter
-    - This filter will make an image appear sharper.
-That is, the pixels of the image will be made to have greater differences between different colours.
-- Gaussian Blur
-    - This filter will apply a blur to the image based on a Gaussian formula.
-This filter depends on a radius input, the minimum value for the radius is 1 and the maximum is 10.
-- Median Filter
-    - This filter will apply a blur to the image based on the median colour of each pixel's neighbouring pixels.
-This filter depends on a radius input, the minimum value for the radius is 1 and the maximum is 10.

-## Colour
-- Greyscale
-    - This filter will change the image's colours to be in greyscale instead of full colour.
-- Invert colours
-    - This filter will invert the image's colours.
-That is, it will take the RGB value of each pixel and set the new RGB value to 255 (the maximum value for RGB) minus the current RGB value.
-- Brightness/Contrast
-    - This filter will change the brightness and contrast of the image.
-The user will be prompted to input a percentage change for the brightness and then a percentage change for the contrast.
-The minimum percentage for both brightness and contrast is -100% and the maximum for both is 100%.
-0% brightness or contrast will leave the image unchanged.

-## Language
-- Languages
-    - Each option in the language menu simply changes the language of each UI element of **ANDIE**.
-For example, changing the language to Māori will display every menu name, menu item, and pop-up box (for errors or for user inputs) in Te Reo Māori.
-The same goes for all languages available.
-Each language option displays the language name in the current language, and beside that the name in the language itself.
-For example, if the current language is Spanish then the option to choose the English language will display as `Inglés (English)`, or if the current language is Japanese then the option to choose French will display as `フランス語 (Français)`.
-- Language Preference
-    - Whenever a user selects a language that language is automatically saved as the user's new default language.
-Every time the user reopens **ANDIE** they will find the program in the last language they selected and it will stay as that language until a new language is selected.